Iniciolog/AACM/replit.md

   1. Freelance position for external collaborators
   2. Positioning of Initiology in mass media

+**Cooperation Section:**
+Academy students are accepted as full Members of the Academy with the issuance of a certificate.
+To join, one must meet high standards of training quality and knowledge of the Initiology method.
+Members can participate in Academy meetings and consultations.

 ## New Sections (Recently Added)

 ### ChannelsSection